Nojus0/solana-gateway/packages/docs/docs/Account/Webhook.md

 ---

 # Webhooks
-Webhooks are triggered when a new transaction is found, when found the server will send a post request to the user's webhook url with a json payload the payload object looks like this.
+Webhooks are triggered when a new transaction is found, when found the server will send a post request to the user's webhook url with a json payload the object looks like this.

 ```json
 {